 2. A voucher from a Luxury Travel Club

 There are lots of discount sites for luxury hotels.
 They usually work on membership, but access is free.
 The maths are simple.
 Even the most expensive of resorts have extra inventory that they might be willing to sell off last minute with generous discounts but they cannot do this on their own sites because that would damage their brand image so they choose to do it via these channels.
 I wrote a round-up of the best discount sites before and, last year, my friend (the same who I buy Christmas presents for and who motivated this post) asked me what to buy his parents. eventually, he settled for a voucher from one of these.
 You can choose the value and the recipient can book whatever destination they want.
 This is a great way to buy someone travel with the flexibility of a wide array of options and the knowledge that they are getting a good price.
 If they don’t want to book a flash sale, some of these, like The Luxe Nomad, will also offer regular bookings.
 As these sites tend to be focused on specific regions, best you settle the large area of interest of the person you re buying off first.
 JetSetter is more of an Americas + Europe portal.
 The Luxe Nomad is primarily Asia.
 Splendia and Secret Escapes are mostly focused on Europe.
 Voyage Prive is a holiday site ore than a hotel booking website.
-Lastly, Better Late Luxury is the gateway to Africa
+Lastly, True Luxury Travel is the gateway to Africa

 3. Bose Noise canceling headset

 There is no better way to ensure a sound flight than to get the one and only, the most popular, noise canceling headset: Bose.

 It is the ones most frequent travelers swear by.
 Forget about crying babies, loud passengers, annoying cabin crew or terrible airline headsets through which you can’t even hear the movie, these are your passport to good night sleep.
 They even come with their own traveling case and can be folded to take less space.